B612-Asteroid-Institute/adam_home/README.md

 ```
 # Set up a configuration e.g. "experimental_dev"
 # The URL points to the ADAM server you specify, plus the path to the API.
+# This will also set the default_env property of your configuration to "experimental_dev".
 adamctl login experimental_dev https://example-adam-server.com/_ah/api/adam/v1

 # Set your workspace ID.
 Whoever owns the development server should be